 Certifications & Credentials

-Here is a list of certifications, courses, and workshops I've taken that have served to enhance my fitness expertise and influence my teaching style:
+Here is a list of certifications, courses, trainings, and workshops which I've completed that have served to enhance my fitness expertise and influence my teaching style:

 Animal Flow Instructor | Animal Flow